mattnield/kontent-custom-element-samples/README.md

 1. Clone the repository
 1. Run `dotnet serve -S -p 5001` (or similar command) to serve the files
-1. Use the custom element URL in the Kontent.ai Custom Element configuration
+1. Use the custom element URL in the Kontent.ai Custom Element configuration.
+Specific examples are below with any further required instructions.

 ## Custom Elements